Quickstart: Connect to data in Power BI Desktop

 And that's it!
 You've connected to data in Power BI Desktop, loaded that data, and now you can see all the available fields within those tables.

-There are all sorts of things you can do with Power BI Desktop once you've connected to data, such as creating visuals and reports.
+There are all sorts of things you can do with Power BI Desktop once you've connected to data.
+You can create visuals and reports.
 Take a look at the following resource to get you going: